BlaiseMoses01/two-way-asynchronous-messenger/README.md

 ```
 python TwoWayMesgServer.py <PORTNUMBER>
 ```
-replace <PORTNUMBER> with a value, any should work .
+replace PORTNUMBER with a value, any should work .
 In my demo, I use "111", just remember the value you choose as you will need it later when launching the client.

 If you completed this step correctly , the console should display "waiting for a client..."

 * Step 3: In a separate terminal window , launch the client with the below command

 ```
-python TwoWayMesgServer.py <SERVERNAME> <SERVERPORT>
+python TwoWayMesgClient.py <SERVERNAME> <SERVERPORT>
 ```
-SERVERNAME should be localhost unless you renamed, and SERVERPORT is whatver value you used for <PORTNUMBER> while completing step 2
+SERVERNAME should be localhost unless you renamed, and SERVERPORT is whatver value you used for PORTNUMBER while completing step 2

-If done correctly , the client window should display "Connected to Server at ( <SERVERNAME>, <SERVERPORT>).
+If done correctly , the client window should display "Connected to Server at ( SERVERNAME, SERVERPORT).

 This should get the application up and running , send messages between the two terminals as much as needed, and one completed use CNTRL^D on Mac or CNTRL^Z + # on Windows in either terminal, which will disconnect the sockets and terminate the program.